gliptak/lecture-source-py/source/rst/mccall_model.rst

 The constant :math:`\beta` lies in :math:`(0, 1)` and is called a **discount factor**.

-The smaller is :math:`\beta`, the more the agent discounts future utility relative to current utility.
+The smaller :math:`\beta` is, the more the agent discounts future utility relative to current utility.

 The variable  :math:`y_t` is income, equal to